danielsz/mmailer/README.md

 ## Spam

-Mmailer is a mail sending tool.
+Mmailer is a bulk mail sending tool.
 Don't use it for spamming purposes.
 Spam is evil.

 ## Contributing